Caridosuctor

 Caridosuctor is an extinct genus of marine coelacanth that lived during the Carboniferous period (Serpukhovian stage, about 318 - 326 million years ago).
 It contains a single species, C. populusum, with fossils known from the Bear Gulch Limestone in Montana.
+It is the largest and most common coelacanth known from Bear Gulch, reaching a body length of 21.7 cm.
+In a 1985 study in which the species was nicknamed "long body", it was suggested to be a slow cruising predator with stomach contents indicating that its diet included fish and crustaceans (including the early mantis shrimp Tyrannophontes) and was probably an environmental generalist.